 7 | Reflux/ulcer |

 While lifestyle changes generally have limited impact on non-modifiable conditions, some of the more modifiable conditions noted above can be tackled through education, diet and physical activity.
-Wellness initiatives, such as Alberta Blue Cross’s Balance® platform, can help.
-Balance® helps users assess and track their health and wellness habits and includes features like medication and activity reminders, educational articles and more.
+Wellness initiatives, such as the Alberta Blue Cross® Balance® platform, can help.
+Balance® helps users assess and track their health and wellness habits and includes features like medication and activity reminders and educational articles.
+The Alberta Blue Cross® care navigation site also provides various health and wellness resources for Albertans and plan members, such as chronic disease management and mental health support, by sharing trusted, reliable services and programs.
 For more information on this and other resources available to help manage health, please speak with your Alberta Blue Cross® representative.

 After was running around from doctor to doctor before we finally get rid of her PD ,at age 74 my mother noticed that her handwriting was getting smaller and I was writing faster as well.
 She also noticed a small tremor in her left hand.
 The doctor went over her different symptoms and he suspected she either had a small stroke or the beginnings of Parkinson ‘s disease.
 After finding a neurologist and some testing she was diagnosed with the beginning stages of Parkinson’s disease.
 That was 3 years ago.
 She take Sinimet four times a day to control the symptoms, which include falling, imbalance, gait problems, swallowing difficulties, and slurring of speech,This year, our family doctor started her on totalcureherbsfoundation com PD Herbal mixture, 15 weeks into treatment she improved dramatically.
 At the end of the full treatment course, the disease is totally under control.
 No case of dementia, hallucination, weakness, muscle pain or tremors.PD or any other disease natural organic remedies are always work on acidity treatment, if we maintain diet plan and use total cure herbs foundation then we get fast relief from this problem.